billDrett/K-Medoids-Clustering/README.md

 <li/>Hamming Metric Space</li>
 <li/>Distance Matrix Metric Space</li>
 </lu>
+See the <a href="https://github.com/billDrett/K-Medoids-Clustering/blob/master/dataTypes.h">datatypes file</a> for the format of each metric space.

 <h2/>Compile</h2>
 Use make command to compile and make clean to delete object files(there is a MakeFile).